yagopeixinho/yagopeixinho/README.md

-# Hey there! 🐬
+# hey there! 🐬

 <div align='center'><img src="github.png"></div>

 <br>
 <div="center">
-Hey, what's up?
+hey, what's up?
 My name is Yago Peixinho and I am currently a software developer and programmer.
 I'm enthusiastic about all areas of technology.
 I am currently studying Information Technology.
 I'm always willing to learn new things, especially when it comes to technology.
 Feel free to visit my repositories and message me through my social networks.
 <br>
 <br>